An Analysis of Emerging Technologies

 One of the most exciting aspects of Healthcare IT is that it’s always changing – healthcare keeps evolving.
 There’s no shortage of new technologies, products and devices to evaluate – all which have the potential to make an enormous impact on patients, their families and caregivers.
 Keeping an open mind about these changes and looking for innovative ways to improve the patient experience adds incredible value to modern medicine.
 We do wish to add caution here, however.
 Healthcare IT isn’t always about what’s trendy, but more so what’s practical.
 Practicality includes cost, minimizing disruptions, and ensuring the technology is designed to meet the organization’s specific objectives.

 Over the last decade, Indoor Location Services spending has grown exponentially to billions of dollars annually and is expected to continue at a CAGR of nearly 43% until 2021.
 Real-Time Location Systems (RTLS) enable dozens of Healthcare solutions including Staff Locating and Safety, Patient Flow, Infection Prevention/Hand Hygiene Compliance Monitoring, Asset Tracking/Management, Infant Protection, Wander Management, and Wayfinding.
 Several large healthcare providers have documented multiple millions of dollars in return on investment.
 For example, Wake Forest Baptist Medical Center has reported $2M/year savings from its Asset Management solution, $3.5M in redundant systems cost avoidance and $2M+/year as a result of increased staff productivity.
-These solutions are powered by an ecosystem of badges, tags, and phones, located by infrastructure leveraging a variety of technologies, including, infrared (IR), ultrasound, active RFID, Wi-Fi, Bluetooth Low Energy (BLE), and Low Frequency (LF).
+These solutions are powered by an ecosystem of badges, tags, and phones, located by infrastructure leveraging a variety of technologies, including, infrared (IR), active RFID, Wi-Fi, Bluetooth Low Energy (BLE), and Low Frequency (LF).

 RTLS Technology Review